NRLC Logo

 The Railway Labor Act (RLA) is a federal statute that has governed national, multi-employer bargaining between freight railroads and labor organizations representing railroad employees for nearly 100 years.
 Unlike other industries, under the RLA, rail labor agreements remain effective indefinitely until changed by mutual agreement.
 Not having to work against a fixed deadline, both parties must bargain in good faith and proceed through a structured process designed to avoid service disruptions that could impact the U.S. economy.

-The current national collective bargaining agreements between freight rail carriers and rail unions can reopen for negotiation starting in November 2024.
-We expect that at that point, or sometime shortly thereafter, “Section 6 notices” will be exchanged and bargaining will begin.
+The national collective bargaining agreements between freight rail carriers and rail unions reopened for negotiation starting on November 1, 2024.
+At that time, “Section 6 notices” were exchanged and bargaining began.
+Bargaining closed when BRS announced its ratification on July 6, 2026.